rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 >Added a fix for knocked down critters not playing stand up animation when the combat ends
 >Added a fix for dead NPCs reloading their weapons when the combat ends
 >Added an option to use the expanded world map interface (requires the hi-res patch v4.1.8)
->Added an option to allow setting a folder path for the game to automatically search and load custom .dat files
+>Added an option to allow setting a directory for the game to automatically search and load custom .dat files
 >Added an option to expand the number of action points displayed on the interface bar
 >Added an option to change the base value of the duration of the knockout effect
 >Added a check for the DAM_KNOCKED_OUT flag to wield_obj_critter/inven_unwield script functions